 Other Important Factors for Kabbage:

 Eligible businesses must be in business for at least one year and generate at least $50,000 in annual revenue (or $4,200 per month for the last three months).
 There is no minimum credit score, but Kabbage does check your FICO score when you apply.
-Eligible businesses must have an average bank balance of $2,500 and cannot have large outstanding balances with other business lenders.
+Eligible businesses must have an average bank balance of $2,500 and not have large outstanding balances with other business lenders.
 You’ll have to contact Kabbage to determine what constitutes a “large” balance.

 Businesses with one previous bankruptcy can get approved as long as the bankruptcy was discharged at least one year ago.
 The business owner must also sign a personal guarantee.
 This means that if you default, Kabbage could potentially seize your personal assets to make up for the loss.
 Depending on your business’s financial health, Kabbage may file a general lien on your business.

 Depending on your terms, borrowing amount, and cash flow, your interest can range from 1.5% – 10% per month.
 This comes out to an APR of 24%-99%.
 Terms can be six, twelve, or eighteen months.